wrench-project/wrench-python-api/dev/DEVELOPMENT.md

 This page provides information for developers of this project who wish to augment the Python API (and typically also the REST API) to WRENCH.

+Knowledge of the [WRENCH C++ API](https://wrench-project.org/wrench/latest/api_developer.html) of course helps a lot, but can be acquired piecemeal.
+When in doubt, ask a WRENCH lead developer.

 ## Overall Design

 ![image](./overall_architecture.svg)